JosephusPaye/llmplay/README.md

 # LLM Play

-A space for playing with local LLMs and related tech (TTS engines, etc)
+A space for playing with local LLMs and related tech (TTS engines, etc).

 ## Prereqs